.st0{fill:#FFFFFF;}

 Especially if he/she just retired and wants success right NOW ?!!

-We've found many people embrace the concepts of organics, like the benefits, but don't have the time to invest in composting.
+We've found many people embrace the concepts of organics, and like the benefits, but don't have the time to invest in composting.
 And although we love the results of composting, sometimes we need it to be easier.

 Time is precious and short, so we're constantly on the lookout for products and processes that will give results quicker than quick.